alamgirakash2000/AeroPiper/README.md

   python gesture_control/left_combo_gesture.py
   ```

 All scripts mirror the webcam preview by default (toggle with `--no-mirror-preview`) and accept `--camera-index`, `--print-only`, smoothing/deadband flags, plus `--max-step` (for arm motion) to clamp sudden pose spikes.
-Make sure the `opencv-python` and `mediapipe` packages are installed and that the webcam can see your full left arm.
+Make sure `opencv-python` and `mediapipe` are installed for the arm/combo trackers, and install `ultralytics` + `torch` (with the appropriate CUDA build) for the YOLO-based hand tracker.
+Use `--yolo-weights`, `--hand-backend`, `--thumb-flexion-gain`, `--thumb-flexion-bias`, `--thumb-abd-gain`, `--thumb-abd-bias`, `--thumb-abd-invert`, `--thumb-abd-smoothing`, `--thumb-abd-deadband`, `--thumb1-curve`, `--thumb2-curve`, `--thumb1-freeze-seconds`, `--yolo-device`, `--yolo-imgsz`, and `--pseudo-depth-scale` to fine-tune accuracy for your GPU/webcam setup.
+Place a 21-keypoint YOLO checkpoint in `gesture_control/module/weights/` or provide an absolute path if you want something other than the auto-downloaded `yolo11n-pose.pt`; otherwise the app will warn and continue with the MediaPipe backend.